mhuertascompany/euclid-school-2025/readme.md

    ```
 2. Pick a notebook.
 3. Runtime → **Change runtime type** → Hardware accelerator: **GPU** → Save.
-4. Paste the **bootstrap cell** (first cell) and run it.
-   It will cd into `Y1/notebooks/`, install minimal deps, download the ZIP, unzip to `./zoo-data/`, and show the device.
+4. The first cell will cd into `Y1/notebooks/`, install minimal deps, download the ZIP, unzip to `./zoo-data/`, and show the device.

 > Colab already ships with PyTorch + CUDA.
 Avoid reinstalling `torch/torchvision/torchaudio` unless you know why.